-- 1.4.7 Do Not change the engine governor settings or overspeed the engine.
-Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.8 Place transmission in neutral, disengage PTO, and latch drive levers in "park brake" position before starting engine. - 1.4.9 Start the engine carefully with feet well away from the blades. - 1.4.10 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.11 Stop the engine, wait for all moving parts to stop, and remove the spark plug wire(s) and/or remove key: - a) Before checking, cleaning, or working on the mower. - b) After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - 1.4.12 Stop the engine and wait for all moving parts to stop: - a) Before clearing blockages. - b) Before removing the grass catcher. - c) Whenever you leave the mower. - d) Before refueling. - e) Before making height adjustments. - 1.4.13 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
-Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.14 The fuel system is provided with a shut-off valve.
-The fuel shut-off valve is used to shut off the fuel when: - a) The machine will not be used for a few days - b) During transport to and from the job - c) When parking inside a building - 1.4.15 This mower was designed for one operator only.
-Keep all others away from mower during operation. - 1.4.16 Do Not mow without the grass deflector or entire grass collection system in place and in proper working condition. - 1.4.17 Be aware of the mower discharge and direct discharge away from others. - 1.4.18 Do Not operate mower under the influence of alcohol or drugs. - 1.4.19 Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.
+- See inside the back cover to determine the approximate slope angle of the area to be mowed. - Progressively greater care is needed as the slope increases. - Always avoid sudden starting or stopping on a slope.
+If tires lose traction, disengage the blades and proceed slowly off the slope. - Be aware that loss of traction may occur going downhill.
+Weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering. - Watch for ditches, holes, rocks, dips, and rises that change the operating angle, as rough terrain could overturn the machine. - Remove or mark obstacles such as rocks, tree limbs, etc. from the mowing area.
+Tall grass can hide obstacles. - Use extreme care with grass catchers or attachments.
+These can change the stability of the machine and cause loss of control. - 1.4.5 Use EXTREME caution when backing up.
+LOOK BEHIND YOU!! - 1.4.6 Stop the blades when crossing surfaces other than grass, if mower must be tilted for transportation, and when transporting the mower to and from the area to be mowed. - 1.4.7 Never operate the mower with damaged guards, shields, or covers.
+Always have safety shields, guards, switches, and other devices in place and in proper working condition. - 1.4.8 Do Not change the engine governor settings or overspeed the engine.
+Operating an engine at excessive speed may increase the hazard of personal injury. - 1.4.9 Place transmission in neutral, disengage PTO, and latch drive levers in "park brake" position before starting engine. - 1.4.10 Start the engine carefully with feet well away from the blades. - 1.4.11 Keep hands, feet, and clothing away from rotating parts while the mower is being operated. - 1.4.12 Stop the engine, wait for all moving parts to stop, and remove the spark plug wire(s) and/or remove key: - a) Before checking, cleaning, or working on the mower. - b) After striking a foreign object (inspect the mower for damage and make repairs before restarting and operating the mower). - c) Before clearing blockages. - d) Whenever you leave the mower. - 1.4.13 Stop the engine and wait for all moving parts to stop: - a) Before removing the grass catcher. - b) Before refueling. - before making height adjustments. - 1.4.14 Before stopping the engine, place the throttle control midway between the "slow" and "fast" positions.
+Allow the engine to run a minimum of 15 seconds; then stop the engine. - 1.4.15 The fuel system is provided with a shut-off valve.
+The fuel shut-off valve is used to shut off the fuel when: - a) The machine will not be used for a few days - b) During transport to and from the job - c) When parking inside a building

+- 1.4.16 This mower was designed for one operator only.
+Keep all others away from mower during operation. - 1.4.17 Do Not mow with the discharge deflector raised, removed or altered unless there is a grass collection system or mulch kit in place and working properly. - 1.4.18 Be aware of the mower discharge and direct discharge away from others. - 1.4.19 Do Not operate mower under the influence of alcohol or drugs. - 1.4.20 Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision.